activecm/rita-legacy/Readme.md

   with bro configuration or use here are some helpful links:
     * Bro quick start [https://www.bro.org/sphinx-git/quickstart/index.html](https://www.bro.org/sphinx-git/quickstart/index.html)
     * broctl [https://www.bro.org/sphinx/components/broctl/README.html](https://www.bro.org/sphinx/components/broctl/README.html)
-  1. Install MongoDB (You will need MongoDB 3.2.0 which is not included in the Ubuntu 16.04 package manager if you use your package manager, make sure it is at least MongoDB version 3.x)
+  1. Install MongoDB (You will need MongoDB 3.2.0 which is not included in the Ubuntu 16.04 package manager.
+If you use your package manager, make sure it is at least MongoDB version 3.x)
     * Download 3.2.0 at https://www.mongodb.com/download-center?jmp=nav#community
     * Select your version of linux and download the package
   1. Install GNU Netcat, make sure that it is GNU Netcat.
 NC will not work. [http://netcat.sourceforge.net/](http://netcat.sourceforge.net/)